-CAMPUS CRIME REPORT
+CAMPUS CRIME REPORT 2019

 In compliance with the Student Right-to-Know and Campus Security Act of 1990, Eastern Maine Community College is required to make this report available to all students, prospective students, prospective employees and employees of Eastern Maine Community College.
 The College must inform the above people of campus crime statistics on campus and all satellite locations.
-This information is for the years 2014-2016.
+This information is for the years 2016-2018.

-Ruth Doherty Director of Public Safety Eastern Maine Community College Office: (207) 974-4853 Email: rdoherty@emcc.edu
+Safety and Security Department Phone: (207) 745-6090 Email: security @emcc.edu